-Vesper is the US Yachts US 22 that we bought on 06 June 2016, to sail together on Lac Deschênes, part of the Ottawa River.
+Vesper is the US Yachts US 22 SD that I bought on 06 June 2016, to sail on Lac Deschênes, part of the Ottawa River.

 The US 22 was first marketed by US Yachts in 1979.
 It was later developed into the Pearson Yachts Triton 22 and marketed under that name from 1985.

 The US 22 is a Gary Mull design, derived from his 1977 design, the Ranger 22.
 Mull said of the Ranger 22 design, "the basic parameter was fun.
 When we had a decision to make in the design office, we always asked, 'Is it going to contribute to making it more fun?' "

 In describing his design goals for all his boat designs, Mull said that he was making "just a really nice boat.
 It has to be good looking, and it has to sail well.
 It has to have good balance, and it has to have an airy, bright, pleasant interior so you don't feel like you are going to jail when you go down below.
 It's got to have a comfortable cockpit where you can work the boat without bashing your elbows or tipping over or whatever.
 It's a boat that, if you want to cruise it for a while, you can do it by simply loading aboard the stores and some clothes, and just do it.
 If you want to race it, you can do that by off-loading some of the stores and gear and going racing.
 And, of course, it's not going to be a successful IOR boat, because it's not an IOR boat, but it's probably going to be a better cruising boat than 99 percent of the cruising boats on the market, which are caricatures of cruising boats."

 The boat is a small fractional sloop, with a main sail, large and small genoas, and a spinnaker.
 It is built mostly from fibreglass, with some teak wood trim.
 It was designed to be sailed by two people, although it can be equipped for single-handing, with additional winches and fittings.